Fundamentals

 A worked scoring example

 Consider Mars at 22 degrees Cancer in a night chart.
-Essential dignity: Mars in Cancer is in fall, which places -4 in the negative branch.
-Triplicity: Cancer is a water sign, and in the Dorothean system the night ruler of water is Mars itself, so Mars holds its own triplicity (+3 goes to the positive branch).
+Major condition: Mars in Cancer is in fall, which contributes -4.
+Triplicity: Cancer is a water sign, and in the Dorothean system the night ruler of water is Mars itself, so Mars holds its own triplicity (+3).
 Bounds: at 22 degrees Cancer, the Egyptian bounds lord is Jupiter (Jupiter rules 19 to 26 Cancer), so Mars does not hold its own bounds (0).
 Face/Decan: 22 degrees Cancer falls in the third decan (20 to 30), ruled by the Moon in the Chaldean order, so Mars is not the decan ruler (0).
-The positive total is 3.
-The negative total is -4.
-Because the positive total is greater than zero, the score is +3.
-If Mars is at average speed, no speed modifier applies, and the final score remains +3.
+If Mars is at average speed, no speed modifier applies.
+The final score is -1.

 Using dignities in chart reading